root-project/web/install/index.md

 To avoid having to `source thisroot.sh` every time one needs to use ROOT, it is typical to add the instruction to `.bashrc`, `.profile` or analogous configuration files.
+Note, however, that sourcing `thisroot.sh` might interfere with ROOT versions installed with different methods.

 # Install via a package manager